ablanco1950/LFW_TwoModels/README.md

 Both files should be downloaded to the C: drive, otherwise you have to change the dirname and dirname_test parameters at the beginning of the two attached programs.

-Note that both files contain images from the lfw2 image database, referenced above, but removing interfering images.
+Note that both files contain images from the lfw2 image database, referenced above, but removing interfering images.That is, a necessary debugging of images has been carried out.

 The programs to run are: